fpereiro/recalc/readme.md

 > "[T]hus, the external world would only have a triggering role in the release of the internally-determined activity of the nervous system." --Humberto Maturana

 > "Should that function take the whole world as input and return a brand new world as output?
-Why even use functional programming, then?" -- [James Hague](http://prog21.dadgum.com/26.html)
+Why even use functional programming, then?" --[James Hague](http://prog21.dadgum.com/26.html)

 recalc is a library for reasoning functionally about side effects.
 The core ideas are to use events to pass *control* and a global store that is updated through events to pass *data*.